catherineweiss/BikeNYC/README.md

 4. Are errors handled well?
 5. Are exceptions handled well?
 6. DONE. check casting with JSON parsing (all three API callers)
-7. check all files for javadoc comments, indenting
+7. DONE. check all files for javadoc comments, indenting
 8. submit in a zip file: code, user manual, summary.txt

 Misc
 - Is it bad design that Manhattan zip codes are not stored as a csv file?
+- Do final check of indenting on TourNYGUI and any other files that we edit

 ## Running the app:
 - copy util/APIKeysSample.java to util/APIKeys.java and fill in the strings